 The St. Petersburg Gardens is truly a one-of-a-kind attraction and a must-visit while you’re in Florida.
 As its name suggests, it’s unique because it was originally formed by draining a sinkhole.

-It is considered to be the city’s oldest living museum and is a botanical paradise in the middle of the city.
-It is home to some of the oldest tropical plants in Florida and has over 50 000 plants and flowers.
+It is considered the city’s oldest living museum and is a botanical paradise in the middle of the city.
+It is home to some of the oldest tropical plants in Florida and has over 50,000 plants and flowers.

 25. Spend the Day at Universal Studios